silaslll/ISE321_RotationModel/README.md

   ```sh
     Python main.py
   ```
-3. Follow the instruction on the terminal
+3. Follow the instruction on the terminal and visit the port

 <p align="right">(<a href="#top">back to top</a>)</p>